Brian-Gathui/ctrlcsscourse.github.io/README.md

-# Web Platform Development Project Final
+# Web Platform Development Course Work 2 Final

 The following files comprise the course work 2 from one of my classes Web Platform Development 1 at ALU (African Leadership University) for my BSc (Hons) Computing Degree.